monikans/codsoft/README.md

     - User-friendly interface for input.
     - Game logic to check for win/draw conditions.
     - Reset functionality to start a new game after completion.

 ## Tools and Technologies

 - **Programming Language**: C++
-- **IDE**: [The IDE you used, e.g., Visual Studio, Code::Blocks, etc.]
+- **IDE**: Online C++ Compiler (e.g., Replit, OnlineGDB, etc.)
-- **Libraries/Frameworks**: [Any C++ libraries or frameworks used]
+- **Libraries/Frameworks**: Standard C++ Libraries (no external libraries were used)

-## Installation and Usage

-[Instructions on how to compile and run your project if applicable.]

 ## Challenges and Learning Outcomes

-- **Challenges Faced**: [Briefly mention any challenges or obstacles you encountered during the internship.]
+- **Challenges Faced**:
+  - Handling real-time input/output operations in an online environment.
+  - Ensuring compatibility and smooth execution across different online compilers.
+  - Debugging without traditional IDE tools and features.

-- **What I Learned**: [Describe what you learned from these challenges and the overall experience.]
+- **What I Learned**:
+  - Adaptability to different development environments, including online platforms.
+  - Enhanced skills in writing portable and reliable C++ code.
+  - Experience in managing projects without dependency on specific tools or IDEs.

 ## Future Improvements

-- [Mention any improvements or additional features you would like to add in the future.]
+- **Number Guessing Game**: Introduce more interactive features and user interface enhancements for a better online experience.
+- **To-Do List**: Explore online storage solutions to save tasks across sessions.
+- **Tic-Tac-Toe Game**: Implement multiplayer functionality with remote players using online platforms.

 ## Acknowledgements

 I would like to thank CodSoft for providing this internship opportunity and for their guidance throughout the project.

----

-You can customize this template to fit the specifics of your internship and project.
+Their support has been instrumental in enhancing my C++ programming skills.